Post-Weight Loss Surgery

 Body contouring procedures at Columbia Aesthetic Plastic Surgery can help complete your personal transformation after significant weight loss by removing loose skin.
 If you’ve lost a significant amount of weight, either through surgery such as a gastric bypass or by making lifestyle changes, excess skin may prevent you from having confidence in your appearance.

-Our plastic surgeons specialize in combining treatments to give your body the toned look you deserve after making the commitment to lose weight.
+Dr. Chang specializes in combining treatments to give your body the toned look you deserve after making the commitment to lose weight.

 Men and women seeking plastic surgery after weight loss come from throughout the Baltimore-Washington corridor to our practice.
 Save $50 on your consultation (regularly $150), or call us at (410) 740-9330.
 Please note, this discount cannot be applied to procedures covered by insurance, only applies to cosmetic consults, and is valid for new patients only.
 For existing patients, please contact us online or call the office for an appointment.